MicrosoftDocs/dynamics365smb-docs/financials/ui-personalize-user-interface.md

 ---
 # Personalizing Pages
 <!--NAV in the Web client-->
 You can customize pages to suit your daily work and preferences by changing their layout to display only the information you want, where you want it.
-The personalization changes that you make will only effect what you see, not what other users see.
+The personalization changes that you make will only affect what you see, not what other users see.

 Depending on the type of page and what it includes, you can: